Core

 • usage: Usage(completion_tokens=118, prompt_tokens=159, total_tokens=277, completion_tokens_details=CompletionTokensDetailsWrapper(accepted_prediction_tokens=None, audio_tokens=None, reasoning_tokens=79, rejected_prediction_tokens=None, text_tokens=39), prompt_tokens_details=PromptTokensDetailsWrapper(audio_tokens=None, cached_tokens=None, text_tokens=159, image_tokens=None))

-The function performed the addition operation and returned 8, which is the correct sum of 5 + 3.
+The function added these two numbers together and returned 8, which is the correct sum of 5 and 3.

 • id: chatcmpl-xxx